yabuki/create-honox-app4deno/README.md

 You've done.
 Now you can see that HonoX works

 Yes.
 This program gives you minimal environemnt.
-You can add a other framework like react, svalte and so on.
+You can add a other framework like react, svelte and so on.

 ## How to build